HMCL-UNIST/FVO-CBF/README.md

 jupyter notebook summarize.ipynb
 ```

-Initial conditions used in the paper are already committed under `initial_conditions/`.
+The initial conditions used in the paper are already committed under `initial_conditions/`.
 Run `build_inital_condition.ipynb` only to generate a fresh random set — no seed is fixed anywhere, so regenerating produces different trials and different statistics.

-## Output
+## 📊 Output

 ```
 result/<case_id>/<method>/<method>_simulation_data.pkl